skysqlinc/skysql-docs/docs/Data offloading/Replicating data from SkySQL to external database.md

 # Replicating data from SkySQL to external database

-MariaDB SkySQL customers can configure outbound replication from a Replicated Transactions service to a compatible MariaDB Server running elsewhere - could be your data center, self-managed MariaDB DB on the cloud or even other managed services like AWS RDS.
+SkySQL customers can configure outbound replication from a Replicated Transactions service to a compatible MariaDB Server running elsewhere - could be your data center, self-managed MariaDB DB on the cloud or even other managed services like AWS RDS.

 SkySQL uses stored procedures to configure replication to other MariaDB or MySQL database servers.